Automattic/wp-calypso/client/extensions/woocommerce/state/sites/orders/README.md

 Pull a page of orders from the remote site.
 Does not run if the orders are loading or already loaded.

+### `sendRefund( siteId: number, orderId: number, refund: object )`

+Create a refund for the given order.
+Refund should have `amount` & an optional `reason`, both strings.
+Does not run if there's already a refund request for this order.

 ## Reducer

 This is saved on a per-site basis.
 All orders are collected in `items`, and there is a query => ID mapping in `queries`. `isQueryLoading` indicates which queries are being requested.
 Currently this is only paged requests (but will allow for filtered queries in v2). `totalPages` tracks the number of pages of orders (this might update to a query mapping later). `isLoading` tracks whether single order requests have been requested/loaded.
 The order items example below is not a complete list.
 See the [API documentation for orders](http://woocommerce.github.io/woocommerce-rest-api-docs/#order-properties).